fbpx

 “Industrial-scale” compounds set up in parts of Myanmar, Cambodia and Laos have been reaping billions from victims in more than 100 countries, according to Jason Tower, country director for Burma (Myanmar) with the US Institute for Peace.

-A “massive wealth transfer” is being undertaken by transnational crime groups who have set up sophisticated online scams to trick people out of their savings, he said, with tens of thousands of people working in compounds on the Myanmar border opposite the Thai town of Mae Sot that are heavily guarded by a notorious pro-military Border Guard Force.
+A “massive wealth transfer” is being undertaken by transnational crime groups who have set up sophisticated online scams to trick people out of their savings, he said, with hundreds of thousands of people working in compounds on the Myanmar border opposite the Thai town of Mae Sot that are heavily guarded by a notorious pro-military Border Guard Force.

 ALSO SEE: FTX Fraudster Ellison Jailed, Ordered to Pay $11 Billion – BBC